Comparing Graphs via Persistence Distortion: Computation of Continuous Distance

 Now decompose $[0, \length(\ebase)]$ into maximal intervals such that within each interval, $\geod_{w_1}$ and $\geod_{w_2}$ each can be described by a single linear function.
-By Claim \ref{claim:distancetonode}, there can be at most three such intervals.
+Due to the shape of the graph of $\geod_{w_1}$ and $\geod_{w_2}$ as specified by Claim \ref{claim:distancetonode}, there can be at most three such intervals.
 Within each interval, if a maximum exists in edge $e$, then the function $\geode_e$ (which is the distance to this maximum) can be described by a linear function of slope `1', `-1' or `0', as described by the two cases above.

 Finally, note that in (2) above, as $\mym(s)$ moves along $e$, it is possible that $\mym(s)$ coincides with one of its endpoint say $w_1$.
 After that, Eqn (\ref{eqn:interiormax}) cannot hold and the local maximum moves out of edge $e$ -- Indeed, one can verify that after that, the edge $e$ becomes a tree edge in the shortest path tree rooted at $\bp(s)$.
 In other words, afterwards, $\geode_e$ is no longer well-defined.
 Within a single maximal interval of $[0, \length(\ebase)]$ as described above, such event can happen at most once for each of $w_1$ and $w_2$.
-Overall, the well-defined portion of $\geode_e$ consists $O(1)$ linear functions of slope `1', `-1' or `0'. \end{proof}
+Overall, the well-defined portion of $\geode_e$ consists of $O(1)$ linear functions of slope `1', `-1' or `0'. \end{proof}

 We remark that we can actually obtain a stronger characterization for the function $\geode_e$, which states that the well-defined portion has to be connected, and consists of at most three pieces with a graph as shown in Figure \ref{fig:graphsofdistance-max} (any piece can be degenerate).
 However, the above proposition suffices for our later arguments.